 director of photography

-Forever, Chinatown is a 32 minute documentary produced and directed by James Q. Chan.
-The film is currently being shown around the world in various film festivals.
-It will have it's television premiere in 2017 on PBS.
+Award winning and Emmy nominated, Forever, Chinatown is a 32 minute documentary produced and directed by James Q. Chan.
+The film was shown around the world in various film festivals and ha it's television premiere in 2017 on PBS.

 Forever, Chinatown is a story of unknown, self-taught 81-year-old artist Frank Wong who has spent the past four decades recreating his fading memories by building romantic, extraordinarily detailed miniature models of the San Francisco Chinatown rooms of his youth.